googleapis/google-cloud-cpp/doc/packaging.md

 - Contributors and developers to `google-cloud-cpp` should consult the guide to [set up a development workstation][howto-setup-dev-workstation].

+## Getting the source code

-There are two primary ways of obtaining `google-cloud-cpp`.
+There are two primary ways of obtaining `google-cloud-cpp`'s source code.
 You can use git:

 ```bash
 git clone https://github.com/googleapis/google-cloud-cpp.git $HOME/google-cloud-cpp